Groundwork horse: Everything you need to know with exercises to download

 Free download: 11 groundwork exercises for your horse

-In our PDF you will find 11 detailed groundwork exercises for your horse that will help you to build confidence, strengthen your horse's muscles and work specifically on gymnastic training.
+In our PDF you will find 11 detailed ground work exercises for your horse that will help you to build confidence, strengthen the musculature strengthen your horse's muscles and work specifically on gymnastic training.
 These exercises are ideal for beginners to advanced riders who want to deepen their groundwork and can be individually adapted to your horse's training.

-Whether you're looking for groundwork exercises to specifically build muscle or want to develop a training plan for daily handling, our PDF offers step-by-step instructions and helpful tips.
+Whether you are looking for ground work exercises to specifically muscle development or a training plan for daily handling - our PDF offers you step-by-step instructions and helpful tips.
 The exercises are ideal for daily training as well as for specific goals such as building confidence and improving physical fitness.

-Download the PDF now and optimize your training with these effective groundwork exercises for your horse!
+Download the PDF and optimize your training with these effective ground work exercises for your horse!

 Tips and advice from groundwork experts